pablosanjose/Quantica.jl/docs/src/manual.md

 - Computing observables from Green functions, such as spectral densities, current densities, local and nonlocal conductances, Josephson currents, critical currents, transmission probabilities, etc.

 !!! tip "Check the docstrings"
-    Full usage instructions on all Quantica functions can be found [here](@ref api) or within the Julia REPL by querying its docstrings.
+    Full usage instructions on all Quantica functions can be found [here](@ref api) or within the Julia REPL by querying their docstrings.
 For example, to obtain details on the `hamiltonian` function or on the available `LatticePresets`, just type `?hamiltonian` or `?LatticePresets`.

 ## Glossary